 Best Photography Spots Havana Cuba Has to Discover

-I have added the maps to go with the pics so make a print out before you get there.
-The Internet is very slow down there.
+I have added the maps to go with the pics when you download my guide.
+So take a print out before you get there.
+The Internet is prolonged down there.

 Cuba Photography Guide

 1. El Malecon.
-This is the most awesome spot in Havana, its full of life and its the place everyone comes to watch the sunset.
+This is the most impressive spot in Havana, its full of life, and its the place everyone comes to watch the Sunset.
 This is a must when you are visiting.
-If you want to relax and hang with the locals or get the best photos El Malecon is a Must.
-Best time to shoot is sunset.
-Lens recommended is a 24-70 mm.
+If you want to relax and hang with the locals or get the best photos, El Malecon is a Must.
+The best time to shoot is Sunset.
+Lens recommended she is a 24-70 mm.

 2. The Streets of Old Havana.
 This is super awesome street photography.
-Everyone is super friendly, and you will be so overwhelmed, it’s hard to take a bad photo.
-Best time to shoot is midday.
-Best lens to use is a 24-70 mm.
+Everyone is super friendly, and you will be so overwhelmed, it’s hard to take a wicked photo.
+The best time to shoot is midday.
+The best lens to use is 24-70 mm.

 3. The Port.
-This place is incredible, lots of locals go sit and wait for the crew ships to come in.
-There are also loads of classic cars everywhere, this is the best place to photograph the coolest cars.
-Best time to shoot is midday.
-Best lens to use is a 24-70 mm.
+This place is incredible; lots of locals go sit and wait for the crew ships to come in.
+There are also loads of classic cars everywhere.
+This is the best place to photograph the coolest cars.
+The best time to shoot is midday.
+The best lens to use is a 24-70 mm.

 4. El Gran Teatro de Havana.
-This place is amazing.
+This place is fantastic.
 It is so beautiful inside your jaw is guaranteed to be on the floor.
-Bring a wide angle lens.
+Bring a wide-angle lens.
 The best part about its only 5CUC to go in.
 Best time to shoot anytime.
-Best lens to use is a super wide.
+The best lens to use is super wide.

 5. Castillo De Los Tres Reyes Del Morro.
-This place has the best views of Havana period.
-This is an excellent place to come for sunset and or sunrise.
+This place has the best views of the Havana period.
+This is an excellent place to come for Sunset and or sunrise.
 I always make sure I make it up here a few times during my trip.
-Best lens to use is a70-200 mm.
+The best lens to use is a70-200 mm.

 6. Rafael Trejo Boxing Gym – Gimnasio de Boxeo Rafael Trejo.
 This place is epic and has a lot of history.
-The best boxing Olympians have come out of here.
-Best time to shoot, anytime during training.
-Best lens to use is a super wide or a 24-70 mm.
+The best boxing Olympians have come out of here—the best time to shoot, anytime during training.
+The best lens to use is a super-wide or a 24-70 mm.

 7. Parque Central.
-This place is quite amazing.
-It’s full of locals and tourists alike, it is the meeting hub for people, and you can see beautiful cars and awesome people just hanging out.
+This place is quite impressive.
+It’s full of locals and tourists alike, it is the meeting hub for people, and you can see beautiful cars and fantastic people just hanging out.
 Best time to shoot, daytime.
-Best lens to use is a 24-70 mm.
+The best lens to use is a 24-70 mm.

 8. El Floridita.
 This is the Daiquiri bar.
 Where Ernest Hemingway used to hang out at.
-It is always full of people and awesome cars.
-Best time to shoot is at night.
+It is always full of people and excellent cars.
+The best time to shoot is at night.
 Go inside too and enjoy a cold drink some fantastic live music.
-Best lens to use is a super wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 9. El Malecon Divers.
 This is a great place to photograph the kids playing in the water.
 Not only that but also the fisherman hang out here.
-They are usually here midday to sunset.
-Best lens to use is a super wide or a 24-70 mm.
+They are usually here midday to Sunset.
+The best lens to use is a super-wide or a 24-70 mm.

 10. El Capitolio.
-Built by the USA this place has a lot of history.
+Built by the USA, this place has a lot of history.
 A must when in Havana.
 Best time to shoot anytime.
 You can get a cool photo of the Capitolio from the Gran Teatro when you are there.
-Best lens to use is a super wide or a 24-70 mm.
+The best lens to use is a super-wide or a 24-70 mm.

 11. Plaza de la Revolucion.
 This is where all the political rallies are held.
-It is also a famous place for having the face of El Che on one of the buildings with the saying “Hasta la victoria siempre”.
-Best time to photograph is during the day.
-Best lens to use is a super wide or a 24-70 mm.
+It is also a famous place for having the face of El Che on one of the buildings with the saying “Hasta la victoria siempre.”
+The best time to photograph is during the day.
+The best lens to use is a super-wide or a 24-70 mm.

 12. El Morro Lighthouse.
 You can pay and get into the El Morro and check out the beautiful lighthouse.
-It’s cool to see it up close and personal.
+It’s refreshing to see it up close and personal.
 I actually met a guy that took me to the very top.
-Best time to shoot is at sunset.
-Best lens to use is a super wide or a 24-70 mm.
+The best time to shoot is at Sunset.
+The best lens to use is a super-wide or a 24-70 mm.

 13. The Rocks.
 These are the rocks at the bottom of the fort El Morro.
-You can drive there or take a tax or simply walk.
-Best time to shoot is at Sunset.
-Best lens to use is a super wide or a 24-70 mm.
+You can drive there or take a taxi or simply walk.
+The best time to shoot is at Sunset.
+The best lens to use is a super-wide or a 24-70 mm.

-14. El Cristo de la Habana Cuba.
-Right behind me there is a massive christ that stands tall.
-When you take a taxi there just ask them to take you to El Cristo de la Habana and he will know where to go.
-Best time to shoot is at Sunset.
-Best lens to use is a super wide or a 24-70 mm.
+14. El Cristo de la Habana, Cuba.
+Right behind me, there is a massive christ that stands tall.
+When you take a taxi there, just ask them to take you to El Cristo de la Habana, and he will know where to go.
+The best time to shoot is at Sunset.
+The best lens to use is a super-wide or a 24-70 mm.

 15. Agramonte.
 This is the name of the actual street.
 It is here where you can find these beautiful buildings.
 It is close to El Capitolio.
-Best time to shoot is at Sunset.
-Best lens to use is a super wide or a 24-70 mm.
+The best time to shoot is at Sunset.
+The best lens to use is a super-wide or a 24-70 mm.

 If you have any questions or suggestions, drop me a line below.
 Hashtag #edinchavez when you post photos from these spots.
 I would love to check them out.